We are at a tipping point

-IFAW is working in close collaboration with researchers, shipping industries, recreational boaters, and partner organizations to advocate for and advance vessel speed limits in critical habitats.
-As the leading cause of whale mortality, large whales such as the North Atlantic right whale, are especially vulnerable to collisions with all vessel types, sizes and classes.
+IFAW is working in close collaboration with researchers, shipping industries, recreational boaters, NOAA, the US Coast Guard, and partner organizations to advocate for and advance vessel speed limits in critical habitats.
+As a leading cause of whale mortality, larger species like North Atlantic right whales are especially vulnerable to collisions with all vessel types, sizes, and classes.

-The Whale Alert app is a tool based on citizen science, where whale sightings submitted by the general public are used to help to establish speed zones and trigger alerts to mariners to be cautious of whales present in the area.
+Our Whale Alert app is a tool based on citizen science in which whale sightings submitted by the general public and trusted observers are used to help inform speed zones and trigger alerts to mariners to be cautious of whales present in the area.
 This ultimately reduces the risk of vessel strikes to whales.

 Modern technologies in the fishing industry could decrease marine mammal entanglements and make the ocean far safer.
-IFAW is working alongside fishermen to advance pilot testing of innovative on-demand gear.
-This technology decreases entanglement risk through deployment of gear that does not depend on fixed vertical buoy ropes.
-The removal of vertical rope lines from fishing gear will literally clear the way, forging a key path forward for survival of this species while preserving the heritage and livelihoods of fishermen.
+IFAW is working alongside fishermen to advance trails of innovative on-demand gear that does not depend on fixed vertical buoy ropes.
+The removal of vertical rope lines from fishing gear will clear the way, reducing entanglements of whales while preserving the heritage and livelihoods of fishermen.

-In cases of deceased whales, IFAW's Marine Mammal Rescue team has the skills to perform a necropsy on the whale and learn more about it's cause of death.
+In cases of deceased whales, IFAW's Marine Mammal Rescue team has the skills to perform a necropsy to learn more about the whale’s cause of death.

-forging a future for the critically endangered North Atlantic right whaleread more
+critically endangered North Atlantic right whale found dead in Virginiaread more